The Department of Human Resources is currently accepting applications for the following positions.

 - Salary/Pay Rate:L – $42,713 per year to $51,367 per year

 - Posted Date:03/14/2019

 HOW TO APPLY: Download the City of Wilmington Employment Application or visit the Department of Human Resources, Louis L. Redding City/County Building, 800 N. French Street, 4th Floor, Wilmington, Delaware 19801

-REQUIREMENT(S): Must pass a criminal background investigation, pre-employment physical and drug test.
-Must possess and maintain a valid driver’s license with a good driving record.
+REQUIREMENT(S): Must pass a criminal background check, pre-employment physical and drug test.

 RESIDENCY: City residency required within six months of employment.